-All people need a piece of advice in different life situations and they often use Google to receive it.
-Users search for guides, tutorials, and videos to answer their questions and choose articles that rank higher.
-So, if you want to establish authority, try your best in creating informative, relatively long step-by-step guides so that readers can use them to their benefit.
+All people need advice in different life situations, and they often use Google to receive it.
+Users search for guides, tutorials, and videos to find answers to their questions and choose articles that rank higher.
+If you want to establish authority, try your best to create informative and relatively long step-by-step guides so that readers can use them to their benefit.

-For example, an owner of a small business who wants to know more about email marketing can receive value and comprehensive knowledge from SendPulse’s article “The Ultimate Guide to Small Business Email Marketing”.
+For example, an owner of a small business who wants to know more about email marketing can receive value and comprehensive knowledge from SendPulse’s blog post “The Ultimate Guide to Small Business Email Marketing.”

 Make sure your articles are up-to-date

 At this stage, it’s no longer important how hard you worked on your blog posts and how high-quality they are.
-The main thing is to update them regularly.
-This is since strategies and tools change which results in content becoming less relevant and “fresh” over time.
+The key task here is to update them regularly since strategies and tools change, which results in your content becoming less relevant and “fresh” over time.

 Let’s take SendPulse, for example.
-We regularly update blog posts and glossary articles to stay relevant and provide users with the most up-to-date content.
-Below, you can see the date when our article about Instagram tools was updated.
+We regularly update our blog posts and glossary articles to stay relevant and provide users with the most up-to-date content.
+You can see the date when our article about Instagram tools was updated below.